Potato Leek Soup Recipe | 45-sec video

 Notes

-To make this vegan, add a 1/2- 3/4 cup raw cashews to the simmering potatoes and leeks, and let them get soft.
-Blend the soup as smooth as you can get it.
+To make this vegan, you can altogether leave out the dairy- it is quite creamy on its own.
+Or use vegan sour cream or vegan cream.
+Alternatively, you could add a 1/4-1/2 cup raw cashews to the simmering potatoes and leeks, and let them get soft.
+Blend the soup.
 Place back in the pot.
-Add a very tiny splash of vinegar or lemon juice ( 1/4 teaspoon) and stir in a teaspoon or two of nutritional yeast to taste if you like.
+Add a couple of drops of vinegar or lemon juice (1/4 teaspoon) and stir in a teaspoon or two of nutritional yeast to taste if you like.
 Adjust salt and pepper.

 Absolutely loved this soup.
 I used the vegetable stock and I chose to wait on adding the sour cream to see how it would taste without it.
 I thought it was very good without the sour cream too if someone wanted to keep out the dairy.
 It would also be fine to add a dollop of sour cream per bowl to taste.
 I also chose to blend half of it very smooth creamy and the other half I left some chunks of potatoe, the mixed it all together.
 Excellent recipe.
 Thank you.